Afrofuturism is an artistic genre that melds Speculative Fiction with the cultures and experiences of Black people around the globenote .

 - Cold Equator, the third and final book of the Nikopol Trilogy at least vaguely skirts this trope.
 Enki Bilal clearly put a lot of love into the eponymous futuristic climate-controlled arcology's fascinating blend of traditional African design and fantastic technology but he just can't resist the temptation to throw in tons of wacky ethnic stereotypes (not that the earlier volumes were much kinder to Europeans, mind you).

-- EC Comics ran a story called "Judgement Day" in its Strange Fantasy comic in 1953, and later reprinted it in Incredible Science Fiction in '56, that could be seen as an early instance of this subgenre, despite being written by Al Feldstein (who was white).
-In the story, a human representative from The Galactic Republic is assessing a planet inhabited entirely by robots for possible Republic membership.
+- EC Comics ran a story called "Judgment Day" in its Strange Fantasy comic in 1953, and later reprinted it in Incredible Science Fiction in '56, that could be seen as an early instance of this subgenre, despite being penned by a white writer, one Al Feldstein.
+In the story, a human representative from The Galactic Republic, named Tarlton, is assessing a planet inhabited entirely by robots for possible Republic membership.
 He finds that the robots are divided into blue and orange races, with the blues treated as second-class citizens and required to use different battery-recharging stations despite being structurally identical.
 He concludes that the planet's civilization is not yet worthy of joining the Republic as long as their bigotry persists.
 Only in the final panel does the human character remove his space helmet, revealing that he is a black man.
 A bit lame and predictable today, perhaps, but in the mid '50s this was controversial stuff, and the use of a black protagonist caused serious trouble with The Comics Code.

 - Kuso: A horror-comedy anthology film set 20 Minutes into the Future in a post-apocalyptic Los Angeles, directed by music producer Flying Lotus